-- The Suggested Scope Calendar and Scope Overview, Teacher Guide in the "Home" section of each unit in the materials show headings and labels that aid teachers in distinguishing between different types of practice (guided, independent, and collaborative) within the lesson structure.
-For example, Predictions and Probability, Suggested Scope Calendar details lesson objectives, warm-up activities, a focus lesson, independent work, and student homework options.
-The Rational Numbers, Scope Overview, Teacher Guide shows directions for a partner and whole group activity in the Accessing Prior Knowledge section and directions for independent practice in the Skill Review and Practice section. - The Scaffolded Instruction Guide in each unit provides a variety of options and resources for students to practice and apply the concepts learned including whole group, small group, individual, partner, and project-based activities.
-For example, Circles, Scaffolded Instruction Guide lists activities for all students in Hooks, Explores, Show What You Know, and Skills Quiz.
-Then the guide shows activities for smaller differentiated groups of students to work in small groups, partners, or individually based on the need for previous grade level remediation, grade
+• The Suggested Scope Calendar and Scope Overview, Teacher Guide in the home section of each unit in the materials show headings and labels that aid teachers in distinguishing between different types of practice (guided, independent, and collaborative) within the lesson structure.
+For example, Pairs of Linear Equations, Suggested Scope Calendar details lesson objectives, warm-up activities, a focus lesson, independent work, and student homework options.
+The Real Numbers, Scope Overview, Teacher Guide shows directions for a group activity in the Accessing Prior Knowledge section, directions for guided practice in the Explore section, and directions for independent practice in the Skills Review and Practice section.

-- level instruction with supports, grade level instruction without supports, and extending grade level activities. - Each lesson within the unit shows a variety of teacher guidance for effective implementation with multiple types of practice.
-For example, in Proportional Relationships, Engage, teacher guidance is to "Ask students to justify their responses with an elbow partner.
-Choose volunteers to explain their reasoning to the whole group."
-In the same unit "Explore 1," teacher guidance is to "plan to divide the class into groups of 3 or 4 students...give a set of job listing cards to each group" for collaboration.
-In the Intervention section of the unit, the teacher guidance indicates using the skill review and practice while also ensuring students independently complete the Quick Check.
+- The Scaffolded Instruction Guide in each unit provides a variety of options and resources for students to practice and apply the concepts learned including whole group, small group, individual, partner, and project-based activities.
+For example, the Functions, Scaffolded Instruction Guide lists activities for all students in Hooks, Explores, Show What You Know, and Skills Quiz.
+Then the guide shows activities for smaller differentiated groups of students to work in small groups, partners, or individually based on the need for previous grade level remediation, grade level instruction with supports, grade level instruction without supports, and extending grade level activities. - Each lesson within the unit shows a variety of teacher guidance for effective implementation with multiple types of practice.
+For example, in Real Numbers, Engage, teacher guidance is to have "students share with shoulder partners."
+In the same unit Explore 1, teacher guidance is to "plan to divide the class into groups of 2-4 students."
+In the "Intervention" section of the unit, the teacher guidance indicates using the skill review and practice while also ensuring students independently complete the Quick Check.